MicrosoftDocs/learn/learn-pr/azure/azure-cloud-services-tutorials/includes/7-exercise-integrate-azure-custom-vision.md

 1. Run the scene and select **Set Object**.
 Enter the name for one of the **Tracked Objects** you created in the previous lesson.
 Select the **Computer Vision** button at the bottom of the **Object Card**.

 2. A new window will open.
-You will take six photos to train the model for image recognition.
+You'll take six photos to train the model for image recognition.
 Select the **Camera** button and perform an AirTap see the object you like to track.
 Do this six times.

     > [!TIP]
     > To improve the model training try to take each image from different angles and lighting conditions.